-Standard /Element Rationa le for goal or identified issue Priority L/M/H 1.3.1 Upon critical reflection on our practice child and make this more visible in our the need to r efine our cycle of planning for each Н What goal or outcome do we seek to achieve?
+Standard /Element Rational e for goal c or identified issue Priority L/M/H 1.3.1 Ipon critical reflection on our practice child and make this more visible in ou he need to re efine our cycle of planning for each Н What goal or outcome do we seek to achieve?
 Steps or strategies to achieve goal When?
 Who?
 Progress notes and reflection The planning cycle is evident in our program displaying clear links to planning and assessment for every child.
 In a team meeting with all educators (supervisor, teacher, SLSO) discuss the planning cycle on p125 of the National Quality Standard so that we are all familiar with the expectations for planning and have discussions about the meaning of each part.
+Take part in professional development opportunities around the planning cycle Staff to develop PDP goals that align with quality planning practices.
+Goals to be reviewed mid and end of year.
 Reflect on our practice and look for clear links in our program aligning to each part of the planning cycle.
-Ask ourselves what do we do well?
-What can we improve on?
-Are we completing all steps of the planning cycle?
-Is this the right format to use?
-Do we all have input into this?
-Is Start Term 3, 2019 Preschool Team Tatiana Trish Narelle Week 3 Discussions took place du meeting concerning the improvement programming.
-Staff are working too developing an appropriate planning to make the connections more visit research and trial one template and results in week 5. ent plan for ward g cycle format ole.
-Staff to the child's voice recorded here?
-Are parents voices recorded here?
-Ask parents about our program?
-Do they access it, understand it?
-Target one area for improvement and schedule a timeframe to trial and review for example six weeks.
-Reassess our use of the planning cycle and choose a new area for improvement.
+Start Term 1, 2020 Preschool Team Aisha Joanne Trish Kristen Educators have developed Profession Development Plan goals around bear around planning and programming.
+Attended EYLF off the shelf profest learning.
+Through participating educators developed around the following; meeting or exceeding Quality the National Quality Standard the objectives of the EYLF the principles, practices and the EYLF authentic programming using the EYLF and documentation learning the EYLF and the planning cylindromy st practice sional veloped their / Area One of d outcomes of g the EYLF of children's ycle support the actices nsisted of all gram formats